Politics of Libya under Muammar Gaddafi: Judicial system

 The Libyan court system consisted of four levels: summary courts, which try petty offenses, the courts of first instance, which tried more serious crimes; the courts of appeals, and the Supreme Court, which was the final appellate level.
 The GPC appointed justices to the Supreme Court.
 Special "revolutionary courts" and military courts operated outside the court system to try political offenses and crimes against the state.

-Libya's justice system was nominally based on Sunni law.
+When Muammar Gaddafi came to power in the Libyan Revolution, he promised to reinstate sharia law and abrogate imported laws which contradicted Islamic values.
+Initially, all old laws remained in effect, except for ones contravening the new constitution.
+In 1973, Gaddafi suspended all legislation, stating that sharia would be the law of the land, Gaddafi's sharia was based only in the quran and not in a classical Muslim legalistic source of fiqh.
+The dual-court system was also abolished that year, replaced by a single court system which aimed to bring together Islamic and secular principles.
+However, by 1974, progress in the Islamicisation of the law had come to a halt.

+In 1977, the Libyan government promulgated the Declaration of People's Power, which superseded the constitution; this also stated that the Qur'an was the source of legislation for Libya.
+However, throughout the late 1970s and 1980s, Gaddafi repeatedly emphasised in speeches that Islamic law was an insufficient basis for modern economic and social relations, and that the traditional Islamic guidelines for property and commerce had no legal standing.
+In practise, secular policies overrode religion as a source of law.

 Political parties and elections

 Political parties were banned by the Prohibition of Party Politics Act Number 71 of 1972, including Hizb ut-Tahrir.
 The establishment of non-governmental organizations (NGOs) was allowed under the Association Act of 1971.
 As they are required to conform to the goals of the revolution, however, the number of NGOs in Libya was small in comparison with neighboring countries.
 Unions did not exist as such.
 However, the numerous professional associations were integrated into the state structure as a third pillar, along with the People's Congresses and Committees, though they did not have the right to strike.
 Professional associations sent delegates to the General People's Congress, where they have a representative mandate.

 The General People's Congress (Mu'tammar al-sha'ab al 'âmm) consisted out of circa 2700 representatives of the Basis People's Congresses.

 Before Gaddafi's coup, general elections were held in the 1950s and 1960s.
-Although political parties contested the 1952 elections, they were subsequently banned and all other elections were carried out on a non-partisan basis.
+Although political parties contested the 1952 elections, they were subsequently banned, and all other elections were carried out on a non-partisan basis.